mutedSpectre/spring_customer-manager/README.md

 This is a simple web MVC application for customer accounting.
 Designed for study.

-Technologies stack: Spring MVC + Spring Data JPA + Hibernate
+Technologies stack: Spring MVC + Spring Data JPA + Hibernate + MySQL JDBC Driver